obscode/snpy/docs/fitting_MCMC.rst

 Doing the Fit
 -------------

-Begin fitting in the usual way using the :meth:`~snpy.sn.sn..fit` :ref:`sub-Doing-the-Fit` function.
+Begin fitting in the usual way using the :meth:`~snpy.sn.sn..fit` function (see :ref:`sub-Doing-the-Fit`).
 This will provide a good starting point for the MCMC chains.
 Next, use :meth:`~snpy.sn.sn.fitMCMC` to start the MCMC simulation.
 The calling sequence is much the same as :meth:`~snpy.sn.sn..fit`, with some extra arguments to control the MCMC sampling and the ability to assign priors to the model parameters.